 DO NOT CONTINUE TO HOLD THE GREEN BUTTON DOWN.

 Stop and Check: Make sure dose is ready for inhalation• Make sure the coloured control window has changed to green (see image 5).• The green control window confirms that your medicinal product is ready for inhalation.IF THE COLOURED CONTROL WINDOW STAYS RED, PLEASE REPEAT PRESS AND RELEASE ACTIONS (SEE STEP 1).• Before bringing the inhaler to your mouth, breathe out completely.
-Do not breathe out into the inhaler.STEP 2: Put your lips tightly around the mouthpiece of the Genuair inhaler and inhale STRONGLY and DEEPLY through the mouthpiece (see image 6).This strong, deep breath pulls the medicinal product through the inhaler into your lungs.• While you breathe in you will hear a CLICK which signals that you are using the Genuair inhaler correctly.• Keep breathing in even after you have heard the inhaler CLICK to be sure you get the full dose.• Remove the Genuair inhaler from your mouth and hold your breath for as long as is comfortable, then breathe out slowly through your nose.Note: Some patients may experience a mild sweet or slightly bitter taste, depending on the patient, when inhaling the medicinal product.
-Do not take an extra dose if you do not taste anything after inhaling.
+Do not breathe out into the inhaler.STEP 2: Put your lips tightly around the mouthpiece of the Genuair inhaler and inhale STRONGLY and DEEPLY through the mouthpiece (see image 6).This strong, deep breath pulls the medicinal product through the inhaler into your lungs.• While you breathe in you will hear a CLICK which signals that you are using the Genuair inhaler correctly.• Keep breathing in even after you have heard the inhaler CLICK to be sure you get the full dose.• Remove the Genuair inhaler from your mouth and hold your breath for as long as is comfortable, then breathe out slowly through your nose.Note: Some patients may experience a mild sweet or slightly bitter taste, or grainy sensation, depending on the patient, when inhaling the medicinal product.
+Do not take an extra dose if you do not taste or feel anything after inhaling.